nooisy/pi-pd-synth/README.md

 #### Step 5: Gorgeous VNC Viewer ahead
 First things first, [download](https://www.realvnc.com/en/connect/download/viewer/) and install VNC Viewer on your already working computer.

 If you were wondering how the last step made our stay more comfy: fret not, you'll find out right now.
 Escape the big menu and return to the regular terminal environment.
-To start VNC Viewer, simply type `vncserver`.
-Your terminal will spit out a bunch of text, we only need the last bit:
+To start VNC Viewer, simply type `vncserver` (on a Pi 4 you might run into some resolution problems, `vncserver-virtual -randr=1920x1080` may solve that).
+Your terminal will spit out a bunch of text, but we only need the last bit:
 ```
 New desktop is raspberrypi:1 (169.254.3.42:1)
 ```
-Your desktop probably has a different name and IP-address, that's completely normal.
+Your desktop might have a different name.
+Make sure to use that one and not the one above.
 Open up VNC Viewer and let's connect to your Pi.

 ![haha](https://github.com/nooisy/pi-pd-synth/blob/master/img/vnc.png)